Manoechuz/Project_gmar/README.md

 # Project_gmar

-Welcome to my github here you can find the code of my final project that will conclued my studies !
+Welcome to the project "Migrating ERP system to BI with Cassandra".
+In this following branch you can see the code of our benchmarks that we had build.

+## Timestamp Benchmark :